Learning logic programs by explaining their failures: Related work

-Many ILP systems \cite{progol,tilde,aleph,atom,lfit,inspire,fastlas} either cannot or struggle to learn recursive programs.
-By contrast, \name{} can learn recursive programs and thus programs that generalise to input sizes it was not trained on.
-Compared to many modern ILP systems \cite{ilasp3,dilp,hexmil,apperception}, \name{} supports large and infinite domains, which is important when reasoning about complex data structures, such as lists.
-Compared to many state-of-the-art systems \cite{metaho,dilp,hexmil,celine:bottom,topmil} \name{} does not need metarules (program templates) to restrict the hypothesis space.
+\paragraph{\textbf{Recursion}.} Both classical ILP systems \cite{progol,tilde,aleph} as well as many modern ones, e.g.~Atom \cite{atom}, struggle to learn recursive programs, or cannot learn them at all, e.g. Inspire \cite{inspire} and ~FastLAS \cite{fastlas}.
+By contrast, our system, \name{}, can learn recursive programs and thus programs that generalise to input sizes it was not trained on.
+Compared to many modern ILP systems \cite{dilp,hexmil,apperception}, \name{} supports large and infinite domains, which is important when reasoning about complex data structures, such as lists.
+In addition, unlike many state-of-the-art systems \cite{metagol,dilp,hexmil,celine:bottom}, \name{} does not require metarules (i.e.~program templates) to restrict the hypothesis space.

-Algorithmic debugging \cite{ADsurvey} explains failures in terms of sub-programs.
-Similarly, in databases \emph{provenance} is used to explain query results \cite{CheneyProvenance}.
-In seminal work on logic program synthesis, Shapiro \shortcite{mis} analysed \emph{debugging trees} to identify failing clauses.
-By contrast, our failure analysis reasons about concrete SLD-trees.
-Both ILASP3 \cite{ilasp3} and the remarkably similar ProSynth \cite{prosynth} induce logic programs by precomputing every possible clause and then using a select-test-and-constrain loop.
-This precompute step is infeasible for clauses with many literals and restricts their failure explanation to clauses.
-By contrast, \name{} does not precompute clauses and can identify clauses and literals \emph{within} clauses responsible for failure.
+\paragraph{\textbf{Algorithmic debugging}.} Algorithmic debugging \cite{ADsurvey} explains failures in terms of sub-programs.
+Alongside his seminal work on logic program synthesis, Shapiro \cite{mis} introduced the notion of \emph{debugging trees} for semi-automated identification of failing clauses.
+Only being able to return clauses responsible for entailing an atom is still the standard for logic programming debugging \cite{KohlerDatalogDebugging,profl}.
+Unlike these systems, we automatically identify literals within clauses which cause an atom to not be entailed, and integrate the failure explanation process in a program synthesis system.

-\popper{} \cite{popper} learns first-order constraints, which can be likened to conflict-driven clause learning \cite{CDCLhandbook}.
-Failure explanation in \name{} can therefore be viewed as enabling \popper{} to detect smaller conflicts, yielding smaller yet more general constraints that prune more effectively.
+\paragraph{\textbf{Theory revision and repair}.} Shapiro's Model Inference System (MIS) \cite{mis} is a theory revision system which, through interaction with a user, is capable of synthesising programs.
+MIS uses SLD-trees to determine which clauses of a program are responsible for entailing a negative example, at which point the user needs to say which of these clauses is wrong.
+To cover a non-covered positive example, additional clauses get added, possibly involving user-interaction, without regard for why the current clauses do not entail this example.
+By contrast, \name{} does not require an oracle and can automatically identify clauses and literals within clauses as being responsible for not entailing a positive example.